-IL Car Accidents Can Cause Fractured Vertebrae & Brain Injuries
+Car Accidents in IL Can Cause a Broken Back & Brain Injuries

 Types of Back Injuries

-Back injury from auto accidents can cause back pain and stiffness for a few days to functional and sensation loss from below level of injury to your back.
+Back injury from auto accidents can cause pain and stiffness for a few days to functional and sensation loss from below the level of injury to your back.

 Types of Concussions

 Concussions are the most frequent brain trauma in a car collision.
-Although dizziness and headaches sleep problems are the most common symptom after motor accident involving a concussion.
-However other traumatic brain injury (TBI) symptoms such as changes in mood changes and hearing loss could be blamed on other life stresses by physicians not well versed on TBI.
+Although dizziness, headaches, and sleep problems are the most common symptom after a motor accident involving a concussion.
+However other traumatic brain injuries (TBI) symptoms such as changes in mood changes and hearing loss could be blamed on other life stresses by physicians not well versed on TBI.

-When a IL Car Accident lawsuit is filed, the Complaint must allege duty, breach, causation, and damages.
-The Complaint alleges the Defendant breached his duty of care owed to Plaintiff by his actions and or failure to act more likely than not caused plaintiff’s injury (and other damages).
+Generally, a car accident complaint in IL must allege duty, breach, causation, and damages.
+In other words, the complaint should allege the Defendant breached his or her duty of care owed to Plaintiff by his actions and/or failure to act more likely than not caused plaintiff’s injury (and other damages).